 Under this application process, the applicant first contacts the professional association in the province where he or she wishes to practice professional forestry.
 Once admitted into the process, assessment of a candidate's credentials is undertaken by an independent panel of assessors in accordance with a national credential assessment process (described in the applicant handbook).
 The panel provides an assessment report to the provincial association, which then makes a decision about the membership application.

 Professional Foresters and Professional Forest Engineers (from Quebec) may transfer to another province with relative ease because of common interprovincial standards for education and competencies.
-This is in line with a Mutual Recognition Agreement signed by the provincial professional foresters associations that belong to the Canadian Federation of Professional Foresters Associations (CFPFA) and Canada's Agreement on Internal Trade.
+This is in line with a Mutual Recognition Agreement signed by the provincial professional foresters associations that belong to the The Forest Professional Regulators of Canada (FPRC) and Canada's Agreement on Internal Trade.